Differential evidence requirement

 - Evidence of your previous qualifications (as listed in the “Evidence used” section of your CAS statement)

-However you must still meet the Tier 4 requirements at the time you submit your visa application.
+However you must still meet the Student Immigration permission requirements at the time you submit your visa application.

 So do I actually need to have this evidence?